Putellas leads rampant Barcelona as Arsenal hit five

+The result ensured that the Catalans stay clear of Arsenal at the top of Group C, while seven-time Champions League winners Lyon are five points clear in Group D after coming from behind to beat closest rivals Bayern Munich 2-1.

-Jennifer Hermoso headed Barcelona into a fifth-minute lead before Putellas smashed in a left-foot free-kick from 20 metres out to make it 2-0 before the midway point in the first half.
+Jennifer Hermoso headed Barcelona into a fifth-minute lead against Hoffenheim and Putellas smashed in a left-foot free-kick from 20 metres to make it 2-0 before the midway point in the first half.

 Marta Torrejon headed in a Putellas cross to complete the rout in the 74th minute, shortly after the floodlights briefly went out at the Johan Cruyff Stadium.